 Detailed List of the Best Security Systems With Apps

 You can’t teach an old dog new tricks, right?
 Wrong.
-Even though ADT is the oldest security company in the U.S., with more than 140 years in business, the company has upgraded its systems to use mobile applications, specifically the ADT Pulse app for traditional systems or the Blue by ADT app for Blue by ADT security systems.
+Even though ADT is the oldest security company in the U.S., with more than 140 years in business, the company has upgraded its systems to use mobile applications, specifically the ADT Pulse app for traditional systems (or the ADT Control app for newer systems) or the Blue by ADT app for Blue by ADT security systems.
 You can learn more about the latter in our Blue by ADT review, but here, we’re focusing on ADT’s flagship systems, which all come with 24/7 professional monitoring.

 What We Like